BasicSwap Explained

 Cons:

-• Third-party nodes — Third-party nodes slightly reduce the level of decentralization but still preserve your privacy and the security of your funds using end-to-end encryption and a non-custodial approach.
+• Dependence on third-party nodes — Utilizing third-party nodes slightly diminishes decentralization but maintains privacy and security through end-to-end encryption and non-custodial practices.

 Third-Party Integrations